Frequently Asked Questions

 #What is a Component Content Management System (CCMS)?

-Some use cases where CCMS is particularly effective include user guides, technical documentation, training materials, and knowledge bases.
+Some use cases where a component CMS is particularly effective include user guides, technical documentation, training materials and knowledge bases.
+By structuring information into bite‑sized modules, teams can develop new experiences without rebuilding common elements from scratch.

 #CCMS vs page builder CMS

-However, a page builder lacks the content structure to reuse and repurpose site elements.
-Every page type needs its own template, and updates must be made to each page.
-As teams scale up content production, this can lead to a lot of data duplication and copy-and-pasting that makes it hard to keep content consistent across the site.
+By contrast, a page builder CMS structures content as a full document.
+This entire‑document approach often makes it easy to set up and get started with simple marketing sites.
+However, it lacks the structure to reuse and repurpose site elements.
+Every page type needs its own template, and updates must be made to each page individually.
+As teams scale up content production, this can lead to data duplication and copy‑and‑pasting that makes it hard to keep content consistent across the site.

 Internal image_ What is a component content management system (CCMS)_ (2).png